-At a distance of 32 km from Ajmer and 106 km from Jaipur, Kishangarh is a historical town and a municipality situated in Ajmer district of Rajasthan.
-Popularly called as the marble city of India, Kishangarh is one of the top places to visit in Ajmer.
+At a distance of 32 km from Ajmer and 106 km from Jaipur, Kishangarh is a historical town and a municipality situated in the Ajmer district of Rajasthan.
+Popularly called the marble city of India, Kishangarh is one of the top places to visit as part of Ajmer holiday packages.

 Kishangarh is the birthplace of the Kishangarh School of painting, which is known for the beautiful depiction of a courtesan known as Bani Thani.
 This school was established by Maharaja Sawant Singh.
-Khoda Ganesh Ji temple, Kishangarh fort, Phool Mahal Palace, and Gondalav Lake are some of the major attractions of the city.
-It also has a small temple of nine planets .....
+Khoda Ganesh Ji temple, Kishangarh Fort, Phool Mahal Palace, and Gondalav Lake are some of the .....

 Heritage | City